johnwcowan/r7rs-work/ContextsCowan.md

 provided procedures whenever this is possible.
 The exact defaulting rules are TBD.

-A context instance is a functor instance when the `map` procedure is either provided or defaulted.
+A context instance object is a functor instance object when the `map` procedure is either provided or defaulted.

-A context instance is an idiom instance when the`sequence`, `pure`, and `apply` procedures are either provided or defaulted.
+A context instance object is an idiom instance object when the`sequence`, `pure`, and `apply` procedures are either provided or defaulted.

-A context instance is a monad instance when all six procedures are either provided or defaulted.
+A context instance object is a monad instance object when all six procedures are either provided or defaulted.

 ## Accessors